docknetwork/dock-tutorials/did-resolving/README.md

 To begin with, we need to define a few imports and connect to a node.
 However, this is only because we will be writing a Dock DID and querying form the chain.
 If you don't need direct chain access, you don't need to connect to a node and can use the universal resolver or your own class.
 Start with a base script like we have in other tutorials to connect to a node:
 ```
+// Import some utils from Polkadot JS
+import { randomAsHex } from '@polkadot/util-crypto';

 // Import the dock SDK and resolver
 import dock from '@docknetwork/sdk';